JamesTrick/blog/content/posts/next-word-prediction-pytorch.md

   - pytorch
 ---

 Today, I will take you through a simple next-word prediction model built using [PyTorch](https://pytorch.org/).
-This next word prediction is based on Google's Smart Compose and is a form of language modelling.
-The knowledge learnt here forms the basis for larger large language models despite using a different architecture.

-Specifically, we draw on research published by Google for Gmail’s Smart Compose feature.
+The inspiration for this, is of course predictive text - or more specifically Google's Smart Compose.
+At its core, the Google Smart Compose model is a form of language model.
 Smart Compose uses a few words the user inputs and then predicts the following words or sentences in emails you want to write.

 ![](/static/images/google.gif)

 Google details how they build their Smart Compose feature in their [research blog post here][1].
-From this, I want to pull out some key learnings and requirements:
+From this, I want to pull out some requirements for building a successful Smart Compose model:

 * Latency.
 Latency is important, it must generate a response in under 100ms.
 * They explored a Sequence to sequence-style model (Seq2seq) but found it failed the latency test.
 Instead, they opted for a Recurrent neural network (RNN) model.

-You may be wondering, this blog post came out in 2018 - why am I talking about it now?
-Almost certainly, Google has improved their Smart Compose model and evolved from this architecture.
-Google also hints at that within their blog when they say *"We are constantly working on improving the suggestion quality of the language generation model by following state-of-the-art architectures (e.g., Transformer, RNMT+, etc.)"*
+Therefore, let's build a fast RNN based model to predict the next word!
+Now, I know that in the  age of large language models such as GPT, LLaMA or Google's on Gemma/Gemini models, these more simple applications are overlooked.
+However, the basis of this Smart Compose model helps us build the foundational understanding to grasp the technical details of transformers, and larger models.

-Nonetheless, I enjoy this application of RNN and the utility of the Smart Compose model.
-On top of this, understanding RNNs and having the ability to build these models will put anyone on a good footing for more advanced models such as [LLMs](/posts/llm-memory), which I explore in other posts.
+Smaller, more simple models such as these can often outperform large language models and are naturally better suited for edge applications due to their smaller size.

 ## Look into RNNs